LGBTQ2IA+ Student Advising

 An Advisor is a staff member that provides information about the many supports and resources available to students.
 The Advisor can guide students and assist in navigating the university system.
 This includes direct support as well as facilitating connections with other campus or community services, explaining and clarifying institutional policies, and describing overarching expectations of students.

-Students can also access Counselling Services in the University Centre on the 3rd floor.
+Students can also access Counselling Services in the Vaccarino Centre for Student Wellness.